shanutheflash/Joker_thebot/README.md

 Join the [news channel](https://t.me/MarieNews) if you just want to stay in the loop about new features or announcements.

+## Translations
+Help us bring this bot to your language!
+You can find the translateable strings on [crowdin](https://crowdin.com/project/ffbot).

+### Credits for translation
+* German - deletescape and P8tgames
+* Dutch - Shabier
+* Bahasa - KrasCGQ and Raphiel Rollerscaperers

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run: